lokalise/ruby-lokalise-api/README.md

                                                     ## params (hash)
                                                     ### :page and :limit
                                                     # Output:
-                                                    ## Array of comments available in the given project
+                                                    ## Collection of comments available in the given project
 ```

 #### Fetch key comments